SkyBlueRW/SkyBlueRW.github.io/_posts/2023-07-23-anchor-forecast-bayesian.md

 \end{aligned}
 $$

-In such setting, both prior and investment views are taken as noisy obversations.
-We count on a WLS to get new estimation on expected return based on all such information.

 ### Summary <a name="summary"></a>

-In the blog we have discussed the BL model from the Bayesian angle.
-I hope you find it a useful tool for expected return estimation as me.
-The BL model is particularly suit for this task.
-Looking into the challenges arised from wild estimation error on forecast of expected return.
-BL provided a way to anchor it to implied return from benchmark.
-From a investment product perspective, there can hardly any much neutral or safe point as this return.
-As most if not all portfolio managers are benchmarked to some portfolio (Even hedge fund should be benchmarked to case or zero portfolio?).
-Even with this anchor, we still need to evaluate the uncertainty around our estimate.
-The Bayesian framework within the BL model is definitly good for that purpose as well.
+In the blog, we have delved into the Black-Litterman (BL) model from a Bayesian perspective, and I trust you have found it as valuable a tool for expected return estimation as I have.

+The BL model stands out for its exceptional ability to address challenges posed by wild estimation errors when forecasting expected returns.
+By anchoring the estimation to the implied return from a benchmark, it lays the foundation for a sensible and reliable starting point.
+Indeed, there can hardly be a better neutral point for mean return than the one implied from a benchmark portfolio.
+After all, most portfolio managers are benchmarked against specific indices (even hedge funds often have their benchmarks, which can be cash or even a simple zero portfolio).

+Even with this anchoring mechanism, we recognize the importance of assessing the uncertainty surrounding our ivesment views/forecast.
+Here is where the brilliance of the Bayesian framework within the BL model shines through.
+It empowers us to rigorously evaluate uncertainty and make informed decisions, leveraging the available information in a risk-aware manner.

 ### Reference <a name="ref"></a>